 In Proloy (2013), Chattopadhyay played real-life activist Barun Biswas who was murdered for fighting local criminals in rural Bengal.
 Or take the film Hercules (2014), where he plays an orphaned simpleton who has to fight property developers and goons trying to snatch away his ancestral home.
 In Samantaral (2017), he plays a transperson who is misunderstood by his family.
 A love for the underdog and an aggression towards oppression is what Chattopadhyay naturally gravitates towards.

 Chattopadhyay’s worldview spills out into his offscreen life.
-He had an within Kolkata , which the Trinamool Congress won.
+He had an active role in the anti-Bharatiya Janata Party tide within Kolkata prior to the 2021 Vidhan Sabha elections in West Bengal, which the Trinamool Congress won.
 During the second wave of the lockdown, he set up five safe homes for patients in Kolkata’s outskirts and helped with, among other things, oxygen cylinders.